 Logically speaking, I have no idea why gender roles were not left in the past.
 The truth is gender roles are not vital to survival anymore.
 Not since the Industrial Revolution and the development of medicine.
 Technology has rendered most gender roles redundant.

-Today men and women can both live individual lives, they can work, study, explore and thrive without really needing anyone else.
+Today, people of all genders can live individual lives, they can work, study, explore, and thrive without really needing anyone else.
 Due to how useless gender roles are in today’s age, there really isn’t a reason we should still believe in them dogmatically.
-Now the focus is on promoting gender equality rather than harping on gender roles in society.
+Now the focus is on promoting equality rather than harping on gender roles in society.

-While it is true that fewer people are adhering to traditional gender roles today than they did before, gender roles still exist in almost every aspect of society.
-Gender roles and stereotypes may be subtle, but they are still quite prevalent, impacting how people interact with one another at their places of work, their homes, etc. Types of gender roles include male gender roles and female gender roles that are followed when it comes to child-rearing and household chores.
+While it is true that fewer people are adhering to traditional gender roles today than they did before, they still exist everywhere.
+Gender roles and stereotypes may be subtle, but they are still quite prevalent, impacting a person’s income, how they are respected/disrespected, accepted/rejected, how people interact with one another at their places of work, their homes, etc. The basic types of gender roles include male gender roles and female gender roles that are followed when it comes to child rearing and household chores.

-There isn’t a single aspect of life where people can completely escape from gender roles or stereotypes.
-Men and women are both affected differently and some traditional gender roles are more harmful than others.
-Traditional gender roles do cause problems in modern society.
+There isn’t a single aspect of life where people can completely escape gender roles and gendered expectations and stereotypes.
+Every person is affected differently and some traditional gender roles are more harmful than others.

-For example, women are still paid 82 cents for every dollar earned by the man.
-This could be a result of the negative gender roles in society that make people perceive that women are somehow less capable/analytical while doing the same job as men.
-The same study finds that women surgeons and physicians collectively receive $19 billion less than their male counterparts.
+For example, a woman is still paid 82 cents for every dollar earned by a man.
+This is a result of the negative gender roles in society that make people perceive women are somehow less capable/analytical while doing the same job as men.
+This is one of the most unfortunate women stereotypes.
+The same study finds that female surgeons and physicians collectively receive $19 billion less than their male counterparts.

-The benefits of traditional gender roles used to exist when survival depended on them, all the way back in the Stone Ages.
-Now, the only things that stem from traditional gender roles are a lack of empathy, discrimination and hatred that lead to multiple biases in the workplace as well as at home.
+The benefits of traditional gender roles were always debatable, but have now ceased to exist altogether.
+Now, the only things they cause are lack of empathy, discrimination, and hatred that lead to multiple biases in the workplace as well as in personal relationships.

-It infringes upon a person’s individuality, it oppresses people and forces them to act, think and feel in a certain way.
-The problem arises when someone doesn’t fit into their gender role.
-Not only does the person feel like they don’t belong and something is wrong with them, but they are also often subjects of ridicule.
+It infringes upon a person’s individuality.
+It oppresses people and forces them to act, think, and feel in a certain way.
+The problem arises when someone doesn’t fit into a prescribed gender role.
+Not only does the person feel like they don’t belong and something is wrong with them, but they are also often subjected to ridicule and loss of opportunities.

 10 Examples Of Traditional Gender Roles